wyfo/apischema/docs/de_serialization.md

 ```

 !!! note
-    Serialized methods must not have parameters without default, as *Apischema* need to execute them without arguments
+    Serialized methods must not have parameters without default, as *apischema* need to execute them without arguments

 !!! note
     Overriding of a serialized method in a subclass will also override the serialization of the subclass.